apollographql/router/NEXT_CHANGELOG.md

 ## 🚀 Features
 ### Scaffold custom binary support ([PR #1104](https://github.com/apollographql/router/pull/1104))
   Added CLI support for scaffolding a new Router binary project.
 This provides a starting point for people who want to use the Router as a library and create their own plugins

+### rhai Context::upsert() supported with example [PR #1136](https://github.com/apollographql/router/pull/1136)

+  Rhai plugins can now interact with Context::upsert().
+We provide an example (rhai-surrogate-cache-key) to illustrate its use.

 ### Measure APQ cache hits and registers ([PR #1117](https://github.com/apollographql/router/pull/1117))